FOUNDATION SUPPORT MATTERS NOW MORE THAN EVER

 Museums are economic engines.
-The National Army Museum will drive revenue to Fairfax County and Virginia, as well as provide a new experience to the tourism landscape.
+The National Army Museum drives revenue to Fairfax County and Virginia, as well as provide a new experience to the tourism landscape.
 We must not lose momentum!
-AHF seeks to engage our community and government partners and ensure the Museum’s potential is realized and not compromised by COVID-19.
+AHF seeks to engage our community and government partners and ensure the Museum’s potential is realized and not compromised by the current impact from COVID-19 to the tourism market.
 Museum and nonprofit organizations need support now more than ever.
-This 185,000 sq. ft. facility is a major tourist destination for veterans and their families, active duty military, school groups, and the general public.
-This Museum is the first and only comprehensive history of the Army from the founding of the United States to the present
+The National Army Museum is a major tourist destination for veterans and their families, active duty military, school groups, and the general public.

-- Bring tourists to Fairfax County and Virginia
+- Brings tourists to Fairfax County and Virginia

-- Supplement education of over 72,000 students per year
+- Supplements education of over 72,000 students per year

-- Discuss and exhibit key social interests in historic context
+- Discusses and exhibits key social interests in historic context

 Museum Quick Facts